Here’s our alphabetical list of the most popular physicists, or contributors to physics, on the Famous Scientists website, ordered by surname.

 Proved the existence of antimatter with his discovery of the positron; discovered the muon.

-A genius whose philosophical ideas are still taught, but his contributions to science retarded progress for almost two millennia.
+A genius whose philosophical ideas are still taught, but his contributions to physics retarded progress for almost two millennia.

 The first scientist to realize that elements could exist in the form of molecules rather than as individual atoms; originator of Avogadro’s law.